jqqjj/easy-human-auth/README.md

 # Easy Human Auth

-Simple apis for identifying human which protects your application far away from robots.
+Simple APIs for protecting your application far away from robots.

 ### Installation